kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-03-expose-and-secure-workload-oauth2.md

    >**NOTE:** If you are running Kyma on k3d, add `httpbin.kyma.local` to the entry with k3d IP in your system's `/etc/hosts` file.

-   The exposed service requires tokens with "read" scope for `GET` requests in the entire service and tokens with "write" scope for `POST` requests to the `/post` endpoint of the service.
+   The exposed service requires tokens with "read" scope for `GET` requests in the entire service, and tokens with "write" scope for `POST` requests to the `/post` endpoint of the service.

   </details>